hyprwm/wlroots-hyprland/tinywl/README.md

 - Optional protocols, e.g. screen capture, primary selection, virtual keyboard, etc. Most of these are plug-and-play with wlroots, but they're omitted for brevity.
-- Damage tracking, which tracks which parts of the screen are changing and minimizes redraws accordingly.